 Tagg’s Island, United Kingdom

 Tagg’s Island specifically sits along River Thames in London.
-This unique spot for houseboats has undergone some serious upgrading throughout the years and has since becomes quite a modern looking area.
+This unique spot for houseboats has undergone some serious upgrading throughout the years and has since become quite a modern-looking area.

 Sausalito, San Francisco Bay California

 This San Francisco Bay area town is one of the more interesting spots to consider living on a houseboat.
-There are a variety of looking houseboats that are in the bay including older styled ones, ones meant to resemble palaces, and even more modern versions that have solar panels installed.
+There is a variety of good looking houseboats that are in the bay including older styled ones, ones meant to resemble palaces, and even more, modern versions that have solar panels installed.